omerbsagir/flutter-sanalpos/README.md

 ## Overview

-NOTE: The application currently only checks if the content of NFC tags is null or not.
+> ⚠️ **Note:** The application currently only checks if the content of NFC tags is null or not.
 The relevant data is not being sent to any bank or other external endpoint; this process is currently mocked.
 You can extend this functionality to include actual data processing as per your needs!!

 This application is a virtual POS system developed using **Flutter**.
 It offers two authorization levels for company owners and employees: **Admin** and **User**.
 Authentication and Authorization processes are managed via **JWT** tokens.
 Accounts with the **User** role can only be registered by users with the **Admin** role through the **My Company** menu of the app.